sharetribe/flex-docs/src/docs/background/05-features/index.md

   fields (like listing category) so the search finds from them as well.
 - **Price.** It's possible to filter out listings with too high or too low price.
-- **Availability.** It's possible to filter out listings that are not available during a given day or a date range.
+- **Availability.** It's possible to filter out listings that have insufficient availability during a given time range.
 Works together with seats so that you can filter for availability with minimum number of seats.
+It is also possible to filter by required minimum duration of availability for the given time range.
 - **Custom filter: any value.** Any number of custom filters can be added.
 "Any value" filters out listings that don't have the given value (or any of a set of given values) in their public data.
 A